SoleBridge/SoleBridge.github.io/README.md

 int x = 0;	// On multiple lines
 x = 1;		// seperated with ; and arbitrary white space
 ```

+- * Compilers can actually change the order of statements, as long as the result produces the same output (very advanced topic, _compiler optimization_).

 ## Preprocessor directives
 - **_Preprocessor directives_** happen before the code is compiled, or as the first stage of the compilation process.
 	- They start with `#`.